-Our pipeline consists of vaccine candidates in the clinical and pre-clinical development phases in China, which is listed hereunder.
+Our pipeline consists of vaccine candidates in the clinical and pre-clinical development phases in China, as follows:

-• Pneumococcal polysaccharide vaccine.
-Pneumococcal polysaccharide vaccine, or PPV, is a vaccine used to prevent streptococcus pneumoniae (pneumococcus) infections, such as pneumonia and septicemia among adults aged 65 or older, adults with serious long-term health problems, smokers, and children older than two years with serious long-term health problems.
-We filed an application for clinical trials to the CFDA in February 2011 and obtained the approval to commence clinical trials in May 2014.
-Currently, the phase III clinical trial is underway and is expected to be completed in the first half of 2017.
+- Pneumococcal polysaccharide vaccine ("PPV").
+PPV is a vaccine used to prevent streptococcus pneumoniae (pneumococcus) infections, such as pneumonia and septicemia among adults aged 65 or older, adults with serious long-term health problems, smokers, and children older than two years with serious long-term health problems.
+We filed an application for clinical trials to NMPA in February 2011 and obtained the approval to commence clinical trials in May 2014.
+The phase III clinical trial has been completed and we filed an application for a production license in June 2017.
+After a few rounds of submission of supplementary documents, we received notification of production site inspection from NMPA on September 29th 2019 and the site inspection was conducted in December 2019.
+The application of GMP inspection was submitted to NMPA in February 2020. - Sabin Inactivated Polio vaccine ("sIPV").

-- Pneumococcal conjugate vaccine.
-Pneumococcal infection is a leading cause of serious illness in children and adults throughout the world.
-The disease is caused by a common bacterium, the pneumococcus, which can attack different parts of the human body.
-According to the WHO, pneumococcal disease is the leading vaccine-preventable killer of children under five years old in the world.
-At least one million children die of pneumococcal disease every year, most of whom are young children in developing countries.
-Since the U.S. commenced vaccination programs against this disease, the pneumococcal disease incidence has decreased by 94% in the U.S. Currently, in China, there is only one imported vaccine product against this diseases.
-No domestic producer has been licensed to supply this vaccine.
-Our pneumococcal conjugate vaccine will primarily target children two years old or under, who number approximately 32 million in China.
-We obtained the clinical trials license in January 2015.
-Phase I clinical trial is expected to be commenced in the second quarter of 2016. - Rubella vaccine.
-Rubella is a disease caused by the rubella virus and an acute infection is usually associated with the symptoms of fever and systemic rash.
-The clinical trial license was granted in December 2014.
-Further development of this vaccine candidate depends on the progress of developing a measles, mumps and rubella vaccine, or MMR vaccine. - Varicella vaccine.
-Varicella is a highly contagious infectious disease caused by the varicella-zoster virus (herpesvirus 3, Human).
-It usually affects children, is spread by direct contact or respiratory route via droplet nuclei and is characterized by the appearance on the skin and mucous membranes of successive crops of lesions that are easily broken and become scabbed.
-Varicella is relatively benign in children, but may be complicated by pneumonia and encephalitis in adults.
-According to the NIFDC lot release records, 18.7 million doses of varicella vaccines were approved and released in China in 2015, compared to 16.6 million doses in 2014.
-We had completed the pre-clinical studies of a human vaccine against varicella.
-The clinical trial application was filed with CFDA in January 2013.
-We obtained the clinical trial license in October 2015.
-Phase I clinical trial is expected to be commenced in the first half of 2016. - Sabin Inactivated Polio Vaccine.
 Poliomyelitis (polio) is a highly infectious viral disease, which mainly affects young children.
 The virus is transmitted by person-to-person spread mainly through the fecal-oral route or, less frequently, by a common vehicle (e.g., contaminated water or food) and multiplies in the intestine, from where it can invade the nervous system and can cause paralysis.
 One in 200 infections leads to irreversible paralysis (usually in the legs).
 Among those paralyzed, 5-10% die when their breathing muscles become immobilized.
-In developing countries around the globe including China, oral polio vaccine, or OPV, is widely utilized to eradicate polio.
-Although OPV is considered safe and effective, in extremely rare instances, the live attenuated vaccine virus in OPV can cause paralysis, resulting in cases of vaccine-associated paralytic polio (VAPP) or circulating vaccine-derived poliovirus (cVDPVs).
+In developing countries around the globe including China, oral polio vaccine ("OPV"), is widely utilized to eradicate polio.
+Although OPV is considered safe and effective, in rare instances, the live attenuated vaccine virus in OPV can cause paralysis, resulting in cases of vaccine-associated paralytic polio or circulating vaccine-derived poliovirus.
 Therefore, to eliminate the risk of such cases, OPV will be phased out from routine immunization programs around the world.
-According to the Polio Eradication & Endgame Strategic Plan 2013-2018 by WHO, governments should complete, inactivated polio vaccine, or IPV, introduction and OPV withdrawal by 2016, and include IPV and OPV in routine immunization by 2018.
+According to the Polio Eradication & Endgame Strategic Plan 2013-2018 by WHO, governments should complete inactivated polio vaccine ("IPV") introduction and OPV withdrawal by 2016, and include IPV and OPV in routine immunization by 2018.
 OPV will be phased out from routine immunization programs around the world by 2020.
 Sabin IPV is safer to manufacturers and potentially more affordable as compared to the currently available Salk IPV.
 The global demand for IPV is increasing as the Global Polio Eradication Initiative has called for IPV to be introduced globally.
-The production capability of IPV in China proves to be limited.
-In 2015, approximately 56.5 million doses of polio vaccines released by National Institute of Food and Drug Control only include 7.4 million doses of IPV.
-On April 3, 2014, we entered into a non-exclusive license agreement with The Institute for Translational Vaccinology, or INTRAVACC, a governmental institute working under the Dutch Ministry of Public Health, Welfare and Sports, to develop and commercialize sIPV for distribution in China and other countries.
-In collaboration with INTRAVACC, we have completed the pre-clinical study and submitted the application for clinical trials to CFDA in October 2014.
-In November 2015, the clinical trial license was obtained.
-Phase I/II clinical trials are expected to be commenced in the first half of 2016. - Hepatitis B vaccine.
-Hepatitis B is a potentially life-threatening liver infection caused by the hepatitis B virus.
-It is a major global health problem.
-It can cause chronic liver disease and chronic infection and puts people at high risk of death from cirrhosis of the liver and liver cancer.
-We have completed pre-clinical studies and filed clinical trial application in December 2014. - New generation of hepatitis A & B vaccine.
-The new generation combination vaccine will contain a higher dosage of the hepatitis B component, 10μg and 20μg for pediatric and adult formulations, respectively, to enhance the vaccine's immunogenicity.
-Sinovac is developing a new generation of its hepatitis A&B combination vaccine based on its individual hepatitis A and B vaccines.
-We have completed the pre-clinical studies and filed clinical trial application in late December of 2014. - 37
+On April 3, 2014, we entered into a non-exclusive license agreement with The Institute for Translational Vaccinology ("INTRAVACC") a governmental institute working under the Dutch Ministry of Public Health, Welfare and Sports, to develop and commercialize sIPV for distribution in China and other countries.
+In collaboration with INTRAVACC, we completed the pre-clinical study and submitted the application for clinical trials to NMPA in October 2014.
+In November 2015, we obtained a clinical trial license.
+Phase I/II clinical trials were completed in April 2017, followed by the commencement of a phase III trial, which was completed in 2018.
+In January 2019, the NDA was submitted to the NMPA.
+In March 2019, given the high demand for effective polio vaccines, the application was granted fast track review.
+Currently, the application is under review while planning on consistency study on three consecutive lots, which is expected to start in 2020.